christopherdiehl/issa-vibe/README.md

  A web application built in go that returns a random song from the selected genre

 ## Inspiration
 I really enjoyed music and spend most of my days writing SPA (React) or REST APIs (Express,Go).
 I really wanted to experiment with a barebones webserver using the (mostly) standard library.
-I also wanted to try a deployment strategy I haven't used before, which is CodeBuild -> Cloudformation.

 ## Features
 - template.yml -> cloudformation template